General Questions

 United Muslims’ funds are dedicated to meeting the humanitarian needs of people in need and those displaced.
 Your contributions ensure that all people can access their basic necessities and are empowered to build their futures.
 We adhere to a 100 donation policy, guaranteeing that all of your donations go directly to supporting people in need.

-If you are interested in becoming a faith-based philanthropy partner, please contact us at [email protected].
+If you are interested in becoming a faith-based philanthropy partner, please contact us at support@united-muslims.org.

 Zakat, a mandatory annual contribution, is required from adult Muslims whose wealth surpasses the Nisab threshold for an entire Islamic (lunar) year.
 This act of giving is a means to seek Allah’s (SWT) favour.
 The funds collected are utilised to assist the neediest, both locally and globally.